TimonLevy/Networking/Bigous Protocolous.md

 The SSL & TLS protocols are made up of 4 sub-protocols, 3 in a higher level and 1 in the lower level.
 They all work together coherently in order to provide the encryption service that is wanted.
 Each of the sub-protocols is responsible for something in the functionality of the SSL & TLS protocols:

 ```
-* Handshake Protocol          -.
+Handshake Protocol       -.
 Establish security parameters and session.
-* Change Cipher Protocol      -|- HIGHER LAYER    Responsible for cipher changing negotiations.
+Change Cipher Protocol*  -|- HIGHER LAYER    Responsible for cipher changing negotiations.
-* Alert Protocol              -'                      Responsible for alerting if there is an error/warning.
+Alert Protocol           -'                      Responsible for alerting if there is an error/warning.
-* Record Protocol              -- LOWER LAYER     This is the protocol that encrypts, compresses and ecapsulates the application data.
+Record Protocol          -- LOWER LAYER     This is the protocol that encrypts, compresses and ecapsulates the application data.

+* Doesn't exist in TLS 1.3
 ```

 SSL/TLS also has **two major concepts**: